Eden Mills Writers' Festival

-The Eden Mills Writers' Festival is held annually in the village of Eden Mills, which is approximately 12 km east of Guelph, Ontario, Canada.
+The Eden Mills Writers' Festival is held annually in the village of Eden Mills, Ontario, which is approximately 12 km east of Guelph, Ontario, Canada.
 The festival includes readings by poets, authors, and other writers at various outdoor venues throughout the village.
-The festival occurs on the second Sunday after Labour Day in September.
+The festival occurs on the first Sunday after Labour Day in September.
 In previous years more than 40 Canadian authors appeared to give readings and interact with audiences, including notable Canadian writers such as Margaret Atwood and P. K. Page.
 On September 15, 2013, the Festival celebrated its 25th anniversary.

 The festival also provides opportunities for young and unpublished writers to present their work in a juried reading session called "the Fringe."
 There are two literary contests: the Ishar Singh Poetry Contest and the Festival Literary Contest for new writers over the age of 16.
 The festival includes a book vendors' bazaar (Publisher's Way), a First Nations event, a children's site, and musical events.
 Eden Mills is located on the Eramosa River and the festival's principal readings take place on its banks.